 He also documented the result when these same cultures were exposed to Western diets of white flour, sugar and other industrially processed foods: they developed rampant cavities, their children grew with crooked teeth due to narrow dental arches, as well as a number of other strikingly familiar health problems.
 I think it's worth mentioning that Price's findings were universally corroborated by doctors in contact with the same cultures at the time.
 They are also corroborated by the archaeological record.
 Many of his findings were published in respected peer-reviewed journals.
 'Nutrition and Physical Degeneration' is required reading for anyone interested in the relationship between nutrition and health.

 Naturally, Price wanted to understand what healthy diets had in common besides the absence of white flour and sugar.
 Having studied cultures as diverse as the carnivorous Inuit, the dairy-eating Masai and agricultural groups in the Andes, he realized that humans are capable of thriving on very diverse foods.
-However, he did find one thing in common: they all had a high intake of fat-soluble, animal-derived vitamins.
+However, he did find one thing in common: they all ate some amount of fat-soluble, animal-derived vitamins.
 Even the near-vegetarian groups ate insects or small animals that were rich in these vitamins.
 He looked for, but did not find, a single group that was entirely vegetarian and had the teeth and health of the groups he described in 'Nutrition and Physical Degeneration'.

 There were three vitamins he found abundantly in the diets of healthy non-industrialized people: A, D, and an unknown substance he called 'activator X'.
 He considered them all to be synergistic and critical for proper mineral metabolism (tooth and bone formation and maintenance) and general health.
 He had a chemical test for activator X, but he didn't know its chemical structure and so it remained unidentified.
 He found activator X most abundantly in grass-fed butter (but not grain fed!), organ meats, shellfish, insects, and fish eggs.
 Many of these foods were fed preferentially to pregnant or reproductive-age women in the groups he studied.